Huge Study Links Aspartame To Major Health Problems; Sales Drop…

-A new study that spanned over ten years and included 60,000 women, shows that women who drink two or more diet drinks a day have much higher cardiovascular disease rates and that they are more likely to die from that disease.
+In a newly published study (presented in 2014 at the American College of Cardiology, Washington D.C.), 60,000 women were sampled over ten years.
+It was shown that women who drink two or more diet drinks a day have much higher cardiovascular disease rates and are more likely to die from the disease.

 “30% more likely to have a heart attack or stroke, 50% more likely to die from related disease…”